 (iv) $Z$ has a real structure compatible with (i),(ii),(iii) and inducing the antipodal map on $\mathbb{CP}^1$.

 Then the parameter space of real sections is a $4n$-dimensional manifold with a natural hyperk\"ahler metric for which $Z$ is the twistor space. \end{theorem}

 Return to the gravitational instantons for which $n$ in the above theorems equals to 1.
-Recall that we've found the holomorphic function on $M$ by modifying the pull back of the standard function on the standard model.
-So let's look at the standard model $(E,h,I,J,K)$ first.
-It's the quotient of the Taub-NUT metric outside a compact set by $D_{4|e|}$.
+Recall that we have found the holomorphic function on $M$ by modifying the pull back of the standard function on the standard model.
+So let us look at the standard model $(E,h,I,J,K)$ first.
+It is the quotient of the Taub-NUT metric outside a compact set by $D_{4|e|}$.
 Recall that the Taub-NUT metric is (c.f.
 Theorem \ref{standard-fiberation})

 with So Therefore, $(-x_3+ix_2-2x_1\zeta-(-x_3-ix_2)\zeta^2)^2$ is a holomorphic function on the twistor space of $E$.
 So the holomorphic function on $M\times\{\zeta\}\in Z$ is asymptotic to $(-x_3+ix_2-2x_1\zeta-(-x_3-ix_2)\zeta^2)^2$ with error $O'(r^{2-\epsilon})$